 At the time, reformers viewed these laws as ways to better their communities.
 In his book "The Welfare Debate," Illinois Wesleyan University professor Greg Shaw explains that the county poorhouse model (think: Charles Dickens' "Oliver Twist") that was supposed to keep the poor off the streets and in work turned out to be too expensive and too corrupt to maintain.

-In fact, in 1872, the Cook County Poorhouse — which shared land with Dunning Insane Asylum, the county's psychiatric hospital — was dysfunctional enough to warrant a complete overhaul.
+In 1872, the Cook County Poorhouse — which shared the land with Dunning Insane Asylum, the county's psychiatric hospital — was dysfunctional enough to warrant a complete overhaul.
 Within 20 years, the place was labeled a "festering mass of moral corruption and official fraud" — again.

 It isn't a surprise that the poor sometimes preferred the streets.